Yadier Molina: Batting

-As the publication Viva El Birdos wrote, "Yadier Molina broke into the majors as a light-hitting defensive specialist", who hit mostly singles.
+As the website Viva El Birdos wrote, "Yadier Molina broke into the majors as a light-hitting defensive specialist", who hit mostly singles.
 Molina pushed to shed the light-hitter label he had in common with his brothers.
 A fidgeter with his batting stance early in his career, Molina mimicked and vacillated between more accomplished hitters such as Andrés Galarraga and Albert Pujols.
 However, it was a dip in his swing and an inability to get around on fastballs that sapped his efforts.
 Over time, with assistance of teammates such as Pujols, Molina found his comfortable stance, sounder mechanics and adopted a line-drive style of swing that eliminated the dip and helped him hit fastballs with more authority.

 Thus, he became a more consistent hitter as his career progressed, defying the scouting reports that he would have a weak bat.
-In combination with an improved his ability to pull the ball and hit it up the middle, he improved his batting average, batting .293 or higher in five of his last six seasons.
-His line-drive pull percentage of 2009–11 increased by about 6% in 2012–13; BABIP increased from .280 in 2005–10 to .327 in 2011–13 and pull weighted on-base average (wOBA) has increased from .290 in 2009 to over .520 in 2013.
+In combination with an improved ability to pull the ball and hit it up the middle, he improved his batting average, batting .293 or higher from 2008 to 2013.
+His line-drive pull percentage of 2009–11 increased by about 6% in 2012–13; his batting average on balls in play increased from .280 in 2005–10 to .327 in 2011–13; and his weighted on-base average (wOBA) increased from .290 in 2009 to over .520 in 2013.
 To keep his bat in the lineup but allow respite from the rigors of his in-game catching duties, Molina has occasionally started at first base.

 Aside from swinging with increased line-drive contact and hitting fastballs with more authority, very little has actually changed in the catcher's approach.
-One trait that has always persisted is that Molina is an aggressive and free-swinging — but high-contact — hitter.
+One trait that always persisted throughout his career was Molina's aggressive and free-swinging — but high-contact — batting style.
 Through 2012, he swung at more than 51% percent of the pitches he saw — he has a reputation for swinging at pitches in and out of the strike zone, low and away and even in toward his hands.
-Because of his free-swinging tendency, he naturally has a walk rate (7.1%) below the Major League average (8.4%).
+Because of his free-swinging tendency, he naturally had a walk rate (6.3%) below the major league average (8.3%).
 Combined with his ability to put the bat on the ball quite frequently (87%) and his improved approach at the plate, he increased his career-high single-season batting average five times between 2006 and 2013.

-Despite batting just .238 in his first three seasons and .240 after 1,000 at-bats, Molina increased his average to .284 average after 3,983 at-bats (1,132 hits) as of 2013 due in part to having only one season lower than .293 from 2009–13.
-He hit into 27 double plays in 2009, but in 2012 reduced that figure to 10.
-Molina's home run and doubles rates also increased; from 2011–13, he hit 104 of his 226 career doubles.
+Despite batting just .238 in his first three seasons and .240 after 1,000 at-bats, Molina increased his average to .285 average through 2016.
+He also improved his power, hitting a career high 22 home runs in 2012 and 44 doubles the following season.
+His hitting diminished toward the end of his career, batting .258 in his final six seasons.
+His ability to get on base was hampered by his low walk rate and footspeed; he was consistently one of the slowest runners in baseball in his final seven seasons.